nosas/blog/performance_classification/article.md

 Precision is the ratio of correctly predicted *positive* labels to the total number of *positive* labels predicted.
 It's calculated as follows: `TP / (TP + FP)`.
 In other words, precision is **how reliably the model reaches the correct result**.
+It answers the question of "what proportion of positive labels are actually positive?"

 <font style="color:red">TODO: Insert code snippet to calculate precision</font>

+In short, we should optimize our model's precision when we want to decrease the number of false positives.

 ### What are positive labels?

-Positive labels are the labels that the model is expected to predict correctly.
+Positive labels are labels that the model is expected to predict correctly.
 They are chosen by the model author and represent the class that the model is expected to predict.

 Suppose that we chose "cat" as the positive label in the cat vs dog classification problem above.
-We could then calculate the model's precision by asking, **"Given that the model predicted a cat, how many cats did it correctly predict?"**
+We could then calculate the model's precision by asking, **"what proportion of cat predictions were actually cats?"**
 For instance, if the model incorrectly predicted 2 dog samples as cats (FP = 2), and correctly predicted 3 cat samples as cats (TP = 3), then precision = 3/5 = 60%.

 Positive labels are used to frame the model's performance given a specific task - such as precisely predicting cats.